WAcry/wacry.github.io/content/posts/1735350760948-cap/index.md

 The **CAP Theorem** was proposed by Eric Brewer in 2000.
 Its core idea is:

 - **C (Consistency)**: All nodes in the system see the same data at the same time.
 More strictly, when a client reads data, the result should be consistent with the latest committed data, regardless of which replica is read (usually referring to strong consistency/linearizability).
 - **A (Availability)**: The system can still provide normal services when partial failures occur.
-Each request can receive a "valid response" within a reasonable time (not necessarily successful, but also including correct failure responses).
+Each request can receive a valid response within a reasonable time.
 - **P (Partition tolerance)**: The system can tolerate network partitions (unreachable communication between nodes).
 Even if the network is split, the system can provide a certain degree of availability or consistency.

 In a real distributed environment, network partitions are unavoidable, so **P** is basically regarded as a "must-have".
 When network partitions occur, the system cannot simultaneously ensure the **strong consistency** and **high availability** of data across all nodes.
 It can only make a trade-off between C and A, resulting in two main types: **CP** and **AP**.